tobberacing/ButtonKit/README.md

 ## As a Designer 👇

-1. Download the Sketch file
+1. Download the Sketch file from https://github.com/tobberacing/Files/raw/master/ButtonKit.sketch

 2. Start adding the symbols to your Sketch documents